Live Beta

 A woman in her forties uses the word “overwhelmed” to describe every negative experience — a conflict with her mother, a bad day at work, a parking ticket.
 She isn’t being imprecise because she doesn’t care about precision.
 She’s being imprecise because her emotional system can’t resolve the incoming feelings into distinct emotions.
 Grief, frustration, loneliness, and fear all arrive as a single mass labeled “bad.”

 She doesn’t need better vocabulary.
-She needs a specific center to shift — Discernment, the capacity to see one feeling from another.
+She needs a specific center to shift — Attunement, the capacity to see one feeling from another.
 But she can’t name the center that’s off because she can’t see it from the inside.
 This is the fundamental challenge of self-assessment: the thing you most need to observe is often the thing your system is least equipped to observe.

 That said, self-assessment is still worth doing.
 A rough grid read, done honestly, catches patterns that no amount of introspection without structure can find.
 The model gives you a framework for self-observation that is more precise than “how am I feeling?” and more accessible than a formal clinical assessment.